 C3,4 and 5 Supply the diaphragm (mostly C4) (the large muscle between the chest and the belly that we use to breath).

-C5 also supplies the shoulder muscles (deltoid) and the muscle that we use to bend our elbow (bicep).
+C5 also supplies the shoulder muscles (deltoid) and the muscle that we use to bend our elbow (biceps).

 C6 Bends the wrist back (extension), and externally rotates the arm (supinates).

-C7 Straightens the elbow and wrist (triceps and wrist extensors); pronates wrist.
+C7 Straightens the elbow and wrist (triceps and wrist flexors) straightens fingers, pronates wrist.